Plant Generation Software Packages

 Arboreteum

-Tree Professional / Tree Still, Tree Storm Pretty nice package from Onyx Computing, one of the best commercial packages available
+Tree Professional / Tree Still, Tree Storm Decent package from Onyx Computing, a bit old now.
+Standalone tree designer and well-integrated MAX plugin.

 • Has a great many features...
-Pruning, Bansai curving, etc.
+Pruning, Bonsai curving, etc.

 • Only supports three plant types: Broadleaf, Conifer, and Palm